Firm Helps a State-Owned Company in India Tap Global Markets

 IPCL sought capital to pursue expansion amid progressively lowering tariff barriers that had historically protected the Indian petrochemical industry.
 In 1992, IPCL had been one of the first state-owned companies to issue equity to Indian investors; the potential for a GDR issuance would allow it to tap into a broader capital pool.

 Goldman Sachs was named lead underwriter of the IPCL deal.
-The firm had just completed a US$100 million GDR offering for India’s largest pharmaceutical company, Ranbaxy, and had also worked on a US$75 million offer for investor-owned utility Tata Electric.
+Building on relationships established in the early 1980s, the firm had already helped the State Bank of India obtain a credit rating and issue US$200 million in the US commercial paper market in 1988 – the first bank from a developing country to do so.
+This issuance was increased to US$500 million the following year.
+In 1994, the firm had completed a US$100 million GDR offering for India’s largest pharmaceutical company, Ranbaxy, and had also worked on a US$75 million offer for investor-owned utility Tata Electric.

 Recognizing India’s long-term economic potential, Goldman Sachs established a joint venture with Kotak Mahindra in 1995.
 In the coming years, Goldman Sachs would go on to serve as joint global coordinator on numerous other Indian GDR issuances and in 1997 would work with IPCL once again as arranger of a credit enhanced convertible bond for the company — the first in Asia.
 Ten years after the IPCL GDR issuance, Goldman Sachs would establish an on-the-ground presence in the country, with an office in Bengaluru, followed by Mumbai in 2006.